 For more details on various bank exams, kindly check the linked article.

 The IBPS Clerk eligibility conditions are given below:

 For details on upcoming bank exams, refer to the linked article.

 |IBPS RRB||IBPS Clerk Exam Pattern||IBPS Online Registration|

 IBPS Clerk Age Limit

-- Widows and Divorced Women Who Have Not Remarried: Women who have been widowed, divorced or legally separated from their husband get a maximum of 9 years exemption in upper age limit.
+- Women who have been widowed, divorced or legally separated from their husbands get a maximum of 9 years exemption in the upper age limit.
 The condition for this exemption is that they should not have remarried before applying for the exam.